dariosalvi78/AIrehab/README.md

 - Create the schema tables: copy paste the schema.sql found in the datamodel folder into the SQL interpreter and run it.

+When setting up the database for production, we c

 ### Setup of the nodejs server:

 - In the backend folder, install all dependencies: `npm i`.
 - Create a .env file in the same folder.
-Use `.env_example` as a template
+Use `.env_example` as a template.

+###

 ## Frontend